Platinum Jubilee: Queen will not attend Epsom Derby - palace

 Archbishop of York Stephen Cottrell praised her for "staying the course" and said she was "still in the saddle", even though she was not able to attend.

-Derby Day will see the Queen's unprecedented 70 years on the throne celebrated by 40 retired and current jockeys who have ridden for the monarch, who will form a guard of honour.
+Derby Day will see the Queen's unprecedented 70 years on the throne celebrated by 40 retired and current jockeys who have ridden for the monarch, and will form a guard of honour.

-The welcoming party will dress in her distinctive purple, gold and red racing silks, and racecourse owners the Jockey Club say the Queen's Stand will be permanently renamed the Queen Elizabeth II Stand.
+The jockeys will dress in her distinctive purple, gold and red racing silks, and racecourse owners the Jockey Club say the Queen's Stand will be permanently renamed the Queen Elizabeth II Stand.

-The Queen's hopes of winning the Derby ended earlier as her only runner was pulled out of a race.
+The Queen's hopes of having a winner on this year's Derby Day ended earlier as her only runner was pulled out of a race.

-Just Fine had been entered to feature in the penultimate race but was removed at Thursday's 48-hour declaration stage.
-Another of her horses Reach For The Moon, who was among the favourites, and two others were withdrawn earlier in May.
+Just Fine had been entered for the penultimate race but was removed at Thursday's 48-hour declaration stage.
+Another of her horses Reach For The Moon, who was among the early favourites for the Derby itself, was withdrawn in May along with two others.

 Thoroughbreds owned by the Queen have won four out of the five flat racing classics, with only the Derby eluding her.